by Lori Brown, on Dec 22, 2022 2:45:00 PM

 Under Tennessee law, employers must make the following disclosures to employees:

-- An employer must inform an employee of his or her wage rate before that employee beginning work at such wage rate.
+- An employer must inform an employee of his or her wage rate before that employee begins work at such wage rate.

-- An employer must not misrepresent a wage rate, or total wages, that an employee is paid.
+- An employer must not misrepresent the wage rate, or total wages, that an employee is paid.

 - An employer “shall post and maintain notices, printed or written in plain type or script, in at least two (2) conspicuous places where the notices can be seen by the employees as they go to and from work, setting forth the regular pay day.”